RabadanLab/Pegasus/README.md

     - numpy
     - pandas
     - scikit-learn
-- output reports from one of the following fusion detection tools
+- output reports from one of the following specifically supported packages, or the ability to format the results of a different fusion detection tool into the "general" input file.
     - chimerascan 0.4.5
     - defuse 0.4.3
     - bellerophontes 0.4.0